Board of Directors

 an outstanding Quality professional.
 She has also been involved as a volunteer in Women’s Leadership Project and The Women’s Initiative, where she has helped organize and run multiple events.
 Inna is passionate about preserving Jewish heritage, outreach among Russian-speaking Jewry and community building.

 Leonid Vayner was born in Kiev, USSR, and moved to the United States in 1989, graduated with MBA in Strategic Management, works in the financial service industry, and resides in Manhattan Beach area with his wife and three children.
 Leonid has been involved with a number of non-profit organizations as a volunteer for many years (e.g., Per Scholas, Mentor New York, Ellis Island-Statue of Liberty Foundation), and served as President of Jewish Student Union at NYU-Polytechnic University.
 Leonid has served on Kings Bay YM-YWHA’s Board of Directors since 2014 (and held variety of roles as Vice President of the Board, Chair of Finance Committee, Chair of Strategic Planning & Board Governance Task Forces).
 Leonid is alumni of Wexner Heritage Program.
-For his service to the community he has been recognized by Morgan Stanley as “Volunteer Honoree” in 2013 & 2017, and UJA-Federation of New York with “Community Changemaker Award” in 2016.
+For his service to the community he has been recognized by Morgan Stanley as “Volunteer Honoree” in 2013 & 2017, UJA-Federation of New York with “Community Changemaker Award” in 2016, and NYC Mayoral Service Recognition Award in 2018.

 Inna Yavorsky was born in Odessa, USSR, and moved to the United States with her family in 1990s, and resides in Sheepshead Bay with her husband and two children.
 Inna graduated with MS degree in Pharmaceutical Marketing, she is a registered pharmacist (NY, NJ) and an accomplished senior product/ project manager with extensive experience in the digital and healthcare industries.
 Inna has been extensively involved with the local RSJ community.
 As co-founder and lay leader in iMishpacha, Inna helped with event planning and organization, volunteered and provided many innovative ideas to improve Jewish community outreach, including hosting of iMishpacha events for teenagers that bolstered their Jewish identity.
 In addition, Inna performs concerts at the Jewish community’s nursing home with her children.